 4) Canada has its own currency, the Canadian dollar.

-Unlike the coin happy European Union, we’ve done away with our pennies.
-Our one dollar coin is called the Loonie (named after the bird that adorns one side of the coin) and comically, our two dollar coin is called the Toonie.
-We’re a cute people who love cartoons – anyone remember Bugs Bunny and his gang in Looney Tunes?
+Unlike the coin-happy European Union, we’ve done away with our pennies.
+Our one-dollar coin is called the Loonie (named after the bird that adorns one side of the coin) and comically, our two-dollar coin is called the Toonie.
+We’re cute people who love cartoons – does anyone remember Bugs Bunny and his gang in Looney Tunes?
 Canadian cash is also plastic and almost impossible to counterfeit.
 While the Canadian dollar is growing stronger at the moment, our currency is still lower than the American dollar and the Euro, so a vacation in Canada will feel like a bargain for some.

 5) You can use your plastic everywhere.

-Be it debit card or credit card, you won’t find much use for cash, as you can pay electronically for anything and everything in Canada, no matter how small the purchase.
-When home on vacation in April, I never withdrew cash any cash at all, which felt weird after living in Germany for so long where cash is king.
+Be it a debit card or credit card, you won’t find much use for cash, as you can pay electronically for anything and everything in Canada, no matter how small the purchase is.
+When home on vacation in April, I never withdrew cash at all, which felt weird after living in Germany for so long where cash is king.

 6) Canadians are nice and I mean really nice.

 If you’re from a more reserved country, it may seem odd and even overwhelming at first.
 Expect complete strangers to talk to you in public, asking you how you’re doing and providing you with extraordinarily long commentaries on the weather (this may be our favorite topic).
 Don’t be surprised if a shopkeeper or server in a restaurant calls you sweetie or honey.
 Everyone says sorry, even when they haven’t done anything wrong.
 Within the first hour of being home in April, at least five different people said sorry to me for accidentally bumping into me.

 7) Americans (and no one else) are often surprised that Canadians use the metric system.